This guide shows students and new users how to back up and restore important files and folders in Windows 11.

-How to Back up Your Files
+How to Back Up Your Files in Windows 11

-Sign in – Microsoft OneDrive (live.com)
+Microsoft account Sign in – Microsoft OneDrive (live.com)

 Once you’re signed up and ready, continue below to set up Windows backup.

-Windows 11 has a centralized location for the majority of its settings.
-Everything can be done, from system configurations to creating new users and updating Windows from its System Settings pane.
+Windows 11 has a centralized location for most of its settings.
+Everything can be done from system configurations to creating new users and updating Windows from its Settings pane.

-To get to System Settings, you can use the Windows key + I shortcut or click on Start ==> Settings, as shown in the image below:
+To get to System Settings, use the Windows key + I shortcut.
+Or click on Start → Settings, as shown in the image below:

 Alternatively, you can use the search box on the taskbar to search for Settings.
 Then select to open it.

 Windows Settings pane should look similar to the image below.
-In Windows Settings, click System, then select Storage on the right pane of your screen, as shown in the image below.
+In Windows Settings, click System.
+Then select Storage on the right pane of your screen, as shown in the image below.

 On the System storage settings page, click on Advanced storage settings.